stoeps13/connections-doc/source/connectors/enduser/t_files_windows_upload_activity.md

             If the activity has more than 500 members, you can click **Next** to see additional names.

+            !!! note
-            **Note:** The filter searches the names on the current page only.
+    The filter searches the names on the current page only.
 If there are multiple pages, click **Next** until you get to a page with names in the same alphabetic range as the name you are looking for, and then type the name into the filter box.

     -   Community activity to which only a subset of community members were added:
         -   Select **Individual activity members**, and then select the persons name from the list.
 To find people, scroll through the alphabetic list of names or type a person's name into the **Type to filter this list** field.

             If the activity has more than 500 members, you can click **Next** to see additional names.

+            !!! note
-            **Note:** The filter searches the names on the current page only.
+    The filter searches the names on the current page only.
 If there are multiple pages, click **Next** until you get to a page with names in the same alphabetic range as the name you are looking for, and then type the name into the filter box.

         -   To assign the to-do entry to a community owner, select **community\_name \(community owners\)** where community\_name is the name of the community, and then select the owners name from the list.
         -   \(Connections Cloud only\) To assign the to-do entry to both community owners and individual members, select owner names from the **community\_name \(community owners\)** list where community\_name is the name of the community, and then select individual names from the **Individual activity members** list.
 Your selections is remembered as you switch between each list.